 But assuming you have a fast broadband connection that isn’t metered and that doesn’t include bandwidth caps, it’s also worth bearing in mind that the initial upload of 1TB to online cloud storage is going to take a while regardless of what option you go with.
 I don’t mean go-grab-a-coffee long.
 I mean days or weeks.
-But with some services, it’s unacceptably long (i.e., months or years).
+But with some services that heavily throttle data transfer, it’s unacceptably long (i.e., months or years).
 So it’s worth knowing what type of service you’re getting ahead of time.
 Once that initial upload is done, the day-to-day delays in uploading are usually much more manageable because they should just do an incremental backup of any data that’s new or updated.

 And finally, all of the options I’ve outlined below work on both Mac and Windows.

 A number of sites and apps catering their offerings specifically to photographers include robust online backup features.